In Transit: The Route to Shangri-La Is Paved with Good Intentions

 “Eighteen,” I told her.
 “One, eight.”

-Photo3left.
 She dialed.
 I then took the phone in the hand that had been protecting my jacket pocket.
 It’s hard not to trust someone who’s asking you to call the police with her own cell phone.
-Still, they were crowding awfully close; one of them smelled quite nice.
+Still, they were crowding awfully close.
+One of them emitted a leathery lavender scent with a hint of vanilla.
+Or perhaps it was their collective scent that I smelled.
 I tried not to look awkward by pressing my wrist to my breast pocket and the phone to my ear.

 Eighteen, it turns out, is the fire department.
 The fire department operator transferred me to the police, 17, one seven.